davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 Don't write interfaces before you need to.
 Classes can abstract implementation details on their own.

 ## Why the repository?
 Our repository is now simpler, but what is its purpose?
 It just delegates its operations to the API and hides it.
 Now, this does have its benefits.
 If something about the API changes, we can react to it in the repository and not touch the use cases.
 This is a clean approach, as the use case shouldn't know about low-level implementation details, like the network.
-However, with this app's requirements, I would argue it's better to bend clean architecture in favor of simplicity.
+However, with this example's requirements, I would argue it's better to bend clean architecture in favor of simplicity.

 ```kt
 class GetProfile(private val api: Api) {